Agent Substrate#

 AgentHarness.
 Theahr-<...>actor pins a slot for the lifetime of the CR, so you need at least1 + (number of harnesses). - You want simultaneous, overlapping declarative sessions.

-You can change the size three ways, depending on how permanent you want it.
+You can change the size three ways, depending on how permanent you want the change.

 Step 4: Open the kagent UI#